 A careful diet and supplement regime is helpful for bone health, but fitness and activity can also play a big part, and incorporating muscle-strengthening and weight-bearing exercises into your daily life is vital.

 Georgina Camfield, a nutritionist for AXA PPP Healthcare, explains why: “Bone is a living tissue that reacts to increases in loads and forces by growing stronger.”

 Brisk walking, jogging and hiking are great weight-bearing exercises, where you’re supporting the weight of your own body.
 According to studies, as little as 20 minutes of such exercise a day can decrease the risk of suffering a fracture when older.

 How walking boosts brain health

 Looking after your mental health is important throughout your life, but when you hit your fifties it’s an especially important time to take stock and do what you can to minimise unnecessary brain strain that could contribute to future issues with dementia.
-Use National Walking Month to kickstart a new habit that can boost your brain power and potentially prevent dementia dieseases.
+Use National Walking Month to kick-start a new habit that can boost your brain power and potentially prevent dementia diseases.

 As we age, ourbrains shrink, which can lead to a progressively poorer memory and the onset of dementia.
 Exercising with regular walks can be of benefit in several ways.
 Firstly, as exercise increases blood flow, so this means walking will increase the blood flow to the brain, which will improve brain function.
 Heart health will also be improved and heart disease is known to contribute to the risk of dementia, while a heart attack or stroke can also lead to impaired cognitive skills.
 As little as 10 minutes of brisk walking can not only not only improve brain function, it can also reverse cognitive impairment.